 There’s plenty of document sharing apps on the market today, but Google Drive is perhaps the most dependable and the easiest to use.
 File sharing is great when you need to collaborate on a document, or when you have a hard drive that’s literally overflowing with data.
 Drive is among the best Android apps for organization and productivity thanks to its low cost and integration with Google Docs, Sheets and Slides.

 It’s among the most popular note-taking apps around, allowing you to build ideas using text, images, audio and video.
-It offers plenty of collaborative features and keeps all of your notes to hand across multiple devices.
+As one of the best Android productivity apps on the market, it offers plenty of collaborative features and keeps all of your notes handy across multiple devices.
 Evernote is a welcome tool in the fight against failing memory—as useful in the boardroom as it is on the train home.

 LastPass is a lifesaver.
 It keeps all of your passwords together, providing extra security through a handy password generator, and ensures you’re never locked out of your most important apps.
-LastPass means you don’t waste any more of your precious time trying (and failing) to remember the birth date of your third cat, for instance, or the year that you first tasted pistachio ice cream.
+A top productivity app for use with Android, LastPass means you don’t waste any more of your precious time trying (and failing) to remember the birth date of your third cat, or the year that you first tasted pistachio ice cream.
 In fact, you’ll never have to remember another ridiculous password again.

 Boosting productivity is definitely not about driving yourself into an early grave through overwork.
 Remember, the goal is to work smarter, so factoring in regular breaks will help you concentrate and be more efficient during the periods that you are working.
 Tide uses the Pomodoro Technique, breaking down your day into intense 25-minute intervals separated by short breaks.
 Tide is especially effective at helping you concentrate, using ambient noise generators that can be customized to your frame of mind.